RELATES TO: KRS 312.175, 312.200(3)

-NECESSITY, FUNCTION, AND CONFORMITY: KRS 312.019(9) authorizes the board to adopt administrative regulations.
-KRS 312.200(3) provides that persons performing peer review of chiropractic claims be licensed by the board, complete annually a board approved utilization review course, annually register with the board and pay a registration fee.
-This administrative regulation establishes the requirements for the licensure, review course, registration and registration fee for persons to perform those review services.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 312.019(9) authorizes the board to promulgate administrative regulations.
+KRS 312.200(3) requires that persons performing peer review of chiropractic claims be licensed by the board, complete annually a board approved utilization review course, and annually register with the board and pay a registration fee.
+This administrative regulation establishes the requirements for the licensure, review course, registration, and registration fee for persons to perform peer review services.

 (1) Hold a current active license to practice chiropractic within the Commonwealth of Kentucky;

-(b) for each year thereafter that a person seeks to register to perform peer review, he shall have completed six (6) hours of utilization review offered by a chiropractic college accredited by the Council on Chiropractic Education, which shall be obtained within the Commonwealth of Kentucky; and
+(b) For each year thereafter that a person seeks to register to perform peer review, have completed six (6) hours of utilization review offered by a chiropractic college or university accredited by the Council on Chiropractic Education, which shall be obtained within the Commonwealth of Kentucky; and

 (3) Register annually with the board, by June 1 of each year, by:

-(a) Presenting evidence of satisfactory compliance with the requirements set out in this section and of having met the education requirements of KRS 312.175; and
+(a) Presenting evidence of satisfactory compliance with the requirements established in this section and of having met the education requirements of KRS 312.175;

-Section 3.
-In performing peer review activities a licensee shall:
+Section 2.
+In performing peer review activities, a licensee shall: